Unit Pricing in LMN does not exist but there is a workaround if needed that you can find HERE.

 SCENARIO B: Say you are planting the same 50 trees but there IS equipment access on the job-site now.
-Now you can cut your day in half because the mini excavator and tracked wheelbarrow are a big help.
+Now you can cut your day in half because the mini-excavator and tracked wheelbarrow are a big help.

-With some equipment you cut your hours in half compared to scenario A. Although the price is still about the same.
+With some equipment, you cut your hours in half compared to scenario A. Although the price is still about the same.
 If you take the total price (labor + equipment + materials) which is $4,593.88 and divide it by the 50 trees you will get a unit price of $90.66/tree.

-Considering that both scenarios end up being around the same unit price per tree, you can see that you can do twice the amount of work per day when you have equipment.
-Consistently using unit pricing could cloud your judgement when pricing jobs and you will most likely end up spending too much time on jobs that make you less profit in the long run (because they are more difficult and high in manual labor).
+Considering that both scenarios end up being around the same unit price per tree, you can see that you can do twice the amount of work per day when you have the equipment.
+Consistently using unit pricing could cloud your judgment when pricing jobs and you will most likely end up spending too much time on jobs that make you less profit in the long run (because they are more difficult and high in manual labor).

 Furthermore, now your clients expect you to always price their work at a certain level no matter how hard or easy it is.
 If two companies were battling over the easier (scenario B) job that has equipment access, the company that doesn't use unit pricing could come in much lower and win the job, and make less profit on the job compared to a company that uses unit pricing, although they will end up making much more profit in the year because they will pull in much much revenue overall by completing jobs quickly.
-In that case they will recover their overhead much more quickly too, and end up in a great place where they are making "super profit" on all the jobs that come after all of the overhead for the year has been recovered.
+In that case, they will recover their overhead much more quickly too, and end up in a great place where they are making "super profit" on all the jobs that come after all of the overhead for the year has been recovered.